chc412/ChromaHillsCompatibility/README.md

 ---

-Please excuse the multiple spelling errors, I've typed most this on mobile late at night.
+Please excuse the multiple spelling errors within the documentation, I've typed most this on mobile late at night.